NZR KB class: In service

 As intended, the KB class were based solely in the South Island and performed most of their work hauling freight trains on the Midland Line.
 During the Second World War, they were also used on the Main South Line.

 While the aesthetic shrouding cleaned up the appearance of the locomotives, it was open at the top and gathered soot and dust which affected the working environment in the cab.
 After the war, the aesthetic shrouding was removed from the locomotives and the ACFI feed-water system was replaced with exhaust steam injector.

-Although the K and KA classes were converted to burn oil at the time, the KB class remained as coal burners due to the availability of high grade West Coast coal.
+Although the K and KA classes were converted to burn oil at the same time, the KB class remained as coal burners due to the availability of high grade West Coast coal.

 Withdrawal and disposal

-From the mid-1950s, dieselisation impacted the utilisation of the KB class.
+From the mid-1950s, dieselisation impacted the use of the KB class.
 With the introduction of diesel railcars in the 1950s, the class stopped hauling passenger trains.
 This became especially pronounced in the 1960s, and the introduction of the DJ class in 1968 brought about their ultimate demise.
 As they were displaced from duties in the late 1960s, some members were used on the Main South Line, including hauling the South Island Limited.

-The first withdrawals were KBs 966 and 969 in October 1967; both were cut up for scrap.
+The first withdrawals were KB's 966 and 969 in October 1967; both were cut up for scrap.
 KB 969 was withdrawn after hauling the only ever double-headed KB train, having suffered a cracked motion bracket.
-Before it was sent to the breakers' yard, it was inscribed with a message reading "Goodbye Kb 969, you'll come back as roofing iron".
+Before it was sent to the breakers' yard, it was inscribed with a message reading "Good-bye, Kb969, and you'll come back as roofing iron".

-KB 967 was withdrawn in October 1968.
-This left only three KB's in service (965, 968 and 970), and of those, only 968 and 970 were still used regularly while 965 was kept as a standby spare locomotive from July 1968 onwards; with the remaining two being withdrawn in March 1969.
-970 was scrapped in late March 1968, while 968 made its last journey on 22 June 1969, hauling a railway enthusiast's excursion from Christchurch to Arthur's Pass and return, and 965 was scrapped in late September 1969.
+KB 967 was withdrawn from service in October 1968.
+This left only three KB's in service (965, 968 and 970), and of those, only Kb's 968 and 970 were still used regularly while Kb965 was kept as a standby spare locomotive from July 1968 onwards; with the remaining two being withdrawn from service in March 1969.
+Kb970 was scrapped in late March 1968, while Kb968 made its last long journey on 22 June 1969, hauling a railway enthusiast's excursion from Christchurch to Arthur's Pass and return, and Kb965 was scrapped in late September 1969.